CommonGateway/CoreBundle/docs/features/ImportExport.md

 By specifying the desired format in the header, you signal the gateway to provide the data in either CSV or Excel spreadsheet format, ready for download.

-Additionally, if you wish to retrieve records and map them to a different looking object with a Mapping, you can provide the id of that Mapping in the request headers as: x-mapping: {id}.
+Additionally, if you wish to retrieve records and map them to a different-looking object with a Mapping, you can provide the id of that Mapping in the request headers as: x-mapping: {id}.

 Ensure you replace {id} with the actual ID of the Mapping object you want to use.